 90 Years of Experience

-During the course of the past century the Puttergill family has gone from growing tomatoes and green beans to Holstein stud … and in the past decade, Jersey and Hereford stud too!
+During the course of the past century the Puttergill family has gone from growing tomatoes and green beans to Holstein stud … and in the past decade, Jersey, Hereford and Angus stud too!

 PUTTERGILL FARMING – THE HISTORY…